faezeh-bayat/Variance-stabilized-units-for-sequencing-based-genomic-signals/README.md

 ## Inputs for VSS pipeline
-#### 1. Users want to build their own mean-variance relationship model
+#### 1. Users want to build their own mean-variance relationship model:
 ##### Two untransformed replicates should be provided for building the model.
 After the model is build, any untransformed signals can be provided to get the varinace-stabilized signals.
 All input signals can be in bedGraph, bigWig or bam format.

 ```